-In the vicinity, however, you'll find several other places to get your rocks off.
-Spa Excess (105 Carlton St.) is the biggest of Toronto's gay bathhouses, and it definitely provides stiff competition with Steamworks.
-Also, open 'round the clock, this rambling, dark, and sexy club has attractively tiled showers and wet areas, clean facilities, and a diverse mix of guys of all ages, ethnicities, and styles.
+While in the vicinity, you can visit the biggest of Toronto's gay bathhouses, Spa Excess (105 Carlton Street), which provides stiff competition to Steamworks.
+Also open around the clock, this rambling, dark, and sexy club has attractively tiled showers and wet areas, clean facilities, and a diverse mix of guys of all ages, ethnicities, and styles.

 Modeled after fancier European spas, some say the vibe here is a bit less stand-and-model than at Steamworks, but results really vary at these venues from night to night.
 Still, the crowd at Spa Excess is usually more relaxed and welcoming; plus, there's a fully licensed bar, which means you'll be able to drink while you play or offer a cute guy a drink to flirt with him.

 Also known as "The Polyamorous Playground," Club 120 (120 Church Street) is right down the road from Steamworks in the former home of Goodhandy's.
 Known for its welcoming atmosphere, especially toward genderbending people and trans women, Club 120 isn't always a sex club.
 Instead, you'll have to check the calendar of events to find a sex party hosted here, which happens once or twice a month throughout the year.

 If you're not looking for a hookup on your trip to Toronto and instead want to find a place to meet like-minded members of the LGBTQ community, the majority of the city's gay hangouts can be found in the iconic Church Street Gay Village area.
 While most nightclubs in the city are gay-friendly, there are also plenty of LGBT-oriented bars, clubs, and venues throughout Toronto.